-(7 min read) The most common question I get is, “why does our A/R keep growing?”
+(7 min read) The most common question I get is, “Why do our accounts receivable keep growing?”
 Problems with unpaid claims, denied services, and growing patient-pay balances plague our industry.
-There will always be some claims that do not get paid.
-However, there are steps you can take that will improve account balances and lead to better cash flow.
+There will always be some claims that do not get paid; however, there are steps you can take that will improve account balances and lead to better cash flow.

 Days in A/R

 First, assess the situation with a look at Days in Accounts Receivable (A/R).
 Days in A/R measures how quickly claims are paid.
 It takes time for claims to process through third-party payers, but it is not good if payments are delayed.
 A good range for Days in A/R is less than or equal to 40-45 days.
 Use this formula:

 ______________________________________________________________________ X 30

 The formula can be applied to overall A/R to see how well things are going, but it is most effective when applied to individual payers.
 Don’t panic at the thought of the work involved to calculate the Days in A/R for every payer.
 Focus on the top five payers you routinely bill.
 This will provide information on who pays in a timely manner so you can focus your efforts accordingly.

 Medicare pays quickly.
 A 40- to 45-day average for Medicare is too high.
 Learn the average of your Medicaid turnaround to know if their payment response is good.
 Billing companies can also apply this exercise to individual clients to spot problem payers.

 Learn Where Problems Originate

 There are two reports that will help you: an A/R Aging Report by Payer (excluding self-pay which will be addressed further in this article) and a Denials Report by type of denial.
 The aging report shows the status of commercial payers and highlights which payers need to be targeted for pursuit.
 As noted, Medicare pays quickly, thus the volume of Medicare accounts over time should decrease.